lukirad/Commerce/README.md

 A design of eBay-like e-commerce auction site that allows users to post Pokémon auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”

 ## Specifications
-This project fulfills the following requirements:
+This project fulfills the following requirements (still work in progress):

 - [x] **Models**: Application has at least three models in addition to the `User` model: one for auction listings, one for bids, and one for comments made on auction listings.
 - [x] **Create Listing**: Users are able to visit a page to create a new Pokémon listing.
 They are able to specify a title for the listing, a text-based description, and what the starting bid should be.
 Users are also optionally able to provide a URL for an image for the listing and/or a category.